MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.6.0
+- the mod name search now works for the vast majority of mods.
+This works via a BepInEx patcher that looks for AssetBundle loading and therefore doesn't function with procedural or changed GameObject names
+- fixed errors with AllTamable prefabs and improved error logging
+- fixed wrong level display with ingredients of tools and weapons

 0.5.4
 - fixed tabs from other mods sometimes needed to be clicked twice after VNEI tab was active, resulting in not correct active tabs